tailsmonster/prismGL/README.md

 ### _My Capstone Project for The Marcy Lab School_
 *A lightweight OpenGL-based 3D graphics application built from scratch in C++*

-As a part of our Software Engineering Fellowship, we had 10 months to learn a brand new technology and create a capstone project with it.
+As a part of our Software Engineering Fellowship, we had 10 weeks to learn a brand new technology and create a capstone project with it.
 I decided to diverge from the web development I'd have spent the last 10 months learning to dive deeper into low-level programming.
 I've always been fascinated with game development, and making *something* in that realm was my main motivator behind going down this route.
 I started out by learning **C**, and once I had a handle on the basics I moved onto picking up **C++**.
 Eventually came time to pick up **OpenGL** (library I had chosen for being an industry standard) and used that alongside **GLFW** to manage windows and OpenGL contexts, **Glad** to manage function pointers for OpenGL, and later incorporated **GLM**, a C++ math library for OpenGL's shading language.

 While this is a small project, it shows a commitment to self learning!
 This project was tough for me!
 But I was able to pull through, and learn so many new concepts in such a short amount of time :D.